pawl0wski/TechnikInformatyk-API-outdated/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/pawl0wski/technikinformatyk-backend)](https://goreportcard.com/report/github.com/pawl0wski/technikinformatyk-backend)

+## Why archived

+I feel more at ease in JavaScript than in Go, so I decided to rewrite the api to Javascript.

 ## What is it?

 Backend to my [Technik Informatyk](https://play.google.com/store/apps/details?id=jebok.itexam) application written in GO language.
 It is supposed to serve a snapshot of questions and exams to the user.
 Another functionality is to support multiplayer quizzes using websocket.